 Updated 2026

-Create MLA Works Cited entries and in-text citations for books, articles, websites, and videos.
+Use this free MLA citation generator to create Works Cited entries and in-text citations for books, articles, websites, and videos.

 Try real examples